-The Industrial Commission is proposing rules that define "equivalent paid time off" as paid time off provided under a paid leave policy, such as a paid time off policy, that makes available an amount of paid leave sufficient to meet the accrual requirements of the Fair Wages and Healthy Families Act that may be used for the same purposes and under the same conditions as earned paid sick time.
+"Equivalent paid time off" means paid time off provided under a paid leave policy, such as a paid time off policy, that makes available an amount of paid leave sufficient to meet the accrual requirements of the Fair Wages and Healthy Families Act that may be used for the same purposes and under the same conditions as earned paid sick time.
+See A.A.C.
+R20-5-1202(14).